 How do you find out whether your country has a tax treaty with the U.S. that allows such a deduction and additional details regarding the deduction?
-Consult IRS Publication 901 (U.S. Tax Treaties) available in the office of International Student and Scholar Services.
-Be sure that you are referencing the correct section of the publication; tax treaty provisions for students begin on Page 18.
+Consult IRS Publication 901 (U.S. Tax Treaties) available at http://www.irs.gov/publications/p901/index.html.
+Be sure that you are referencing the correct section of the publication: "Students and Apprentices".

-The section titled "Professors, Teachers, and Researchers" (which starts on Page 15) only applies to those individuals who entered the U.S. in non-student categories, such as a J-1 Visiting Professor or Research Scholar.
+The section titled "Professors, Teachers, and Researchers" only applies to those individuals who entered the U.S. in non-student categories, such as a J-1 Visiting Professor or Research Scholar.

 If you use GLACIER TAX PREP, it will inform you of any tax treaty for which you might be eligible, and put the information on the appropriate federal income tax form.

 If you earned wages (as reported on form W-2) during 2013 and are a national of a country that has a tax treaty with the United States that includes a personal services provision for students, you may be able to deduct that tax treaty amount on your tax form.